Skip to main content Skip to main navigation Skip to search

 Exhibitions, sporting, cultural and other events

-If you are staging or participating in an event where you need to bring equipment to Australia on a temporary basis, then you need to organise clearance with the Department of Agriculture and Water Resources (the department) and the Department of Home Affairs.
+If you are staging or participating in an event where you need to bring equipment to Australia on a temporary basis, then you need to organise clearance with the Department of Agriculture, Fisheries and Forestry (the department) and the Department of Home Affairs.

 Examples of events that commonly have temporary imports that require referral to the department for clearance include: